dlang/DIPs/DIPs/DIP1NNN-DK.md

 ```D
 noreturn.mangleof == "!";
 ```
-This choice is mostly arbitrary (as long as it's unique it's okay for name mangling), but using ! will be familiar to Rust users.
+This choice is mostly arbitrary, but using ! is short and consistent with Rust's name.

 Currently `typeof(null).mangleof` == "n".
 This will be changed to "p!" (pointer to bottom type).